LedOooo/LedOooo/README.md

 - 🎓 Student learning by doing (and debugging 😅)
 - 💻 Interested in both frontend and backend development
 - 📱 I build Android apps in Kotlin
-- 🐍 I use Python for scripting and automation
+- 🐍 I use Python for scripting and automation, and IoT projects (Raspberry Pi, sensors, tinkering)
 - 🧠 Always learning — always googling
 - 🛠️ Currently freelancing for experience, not fortune (yet!)